Illicium parviflorum aka Anisetree

 Anisetree, Yellow Anisetree, Yellow Anise, Swamp Star Anise, Small Anise Tree

-How to care for Anisetree
+How difficult is it to take care of Anisetree

 Even if you don't have a green thumb, you can successfully care for Anisetree due to its easy-going nature.